Sidbhasin13/sbom-ui-action/README.md

 # SBOM UI Action

-A powerful GitHub Action that generates interactive Software Bill of Materials (SBOM) vulnerability dashboards.
-This action supports multiple SBOM formats including CycloneDX, SPDX, and more, providing a beautiful, responsive web interface for analyzing security vulnerabilities.
+A powerful GitHub Action that parses existing Software Bill of Materials (SBOM) files and generates interactive vulnerability dashboards.
+This action supports multiple SBOM formats including CycloneDX, SPDX, and more, providing a beautiful, responsive web interface for analyzing security vulnerabilities from your existing SBOM data.

 ## Features